Qew7/mordheim_homebrew/reclussians_warband.md

-# Warband Rules for Stormcast Eternals Reclusians
+# Warband Rules for Stormcast Eternals Ruination Chamber
 ===============================================

 ### **Special Rules**
 - **Oathbound Discovery:** In post-battle sequence, in exploration phase, you roll one exploration dice per each alive memorian instead of hero.
-- **Memorians as Henchmen:** Memorians are hired using a unique **Memorian Hiring Table** (detailed below) instead of normal procedure of hiring henchmen in Mordheim rules.
+- **Memorians as Henchmen:** Memorians are hired using a **Memorian Hiring Table** (detailed below) instead of normal procedure of hiring henchmen in Mordheim rules.
 Each roll incurs a hiring cost, regardless of whether you successfully find a Memorian.
 If memorian is taken Out Of Action, invoke **Memorian Death Effects** rule after game.
 - **Eternal Serving:** Stormcasts can't be fired from a warband.
-- **The Trial of Reforging:** When a Reclusian Hero suffers a serious injury or loses their Memorian, roll **2d6** on the The **Trial of Reforging** table below.
+- **The Trial of Reforging:** When a Ruination Chamber Hero suffers is taken out of action during a game (or loses their Memorian) instead of rolling on Serious Injury Table, roll **2d6** on the The **Trial of Reforging** table below.
 Each result represents a fragment of the reforging process—a violent, imperfect reconstruction of their soul that can grant blessings, curses, or both.
-- **Burn the Heretic!:** Witch Hunters harbor a deep-seated hatred for the Reclussians, whom they consider heretics.
-As a result, all Witch Hunter models gain the Hatred special rule when fighting against members of the Reclussian warband.
+- **Burn the Heretic!:** Witch Hunters harbor a deep-seated hatred for the Ruination Chamber, whom they consider heretics.
+As a result, all Witch Hunter models gain the Hatred special rule when fighting against members of the Ruination Chamber warband.

 ---